expo/expo/docs/pages/update-spec/introduction.md

 The simplest case is to create a single branch of the same name for a given channel.

-More complex use cases would be to create multiple branches for a given channel and use request header `expo-rollout-token` to portions of users to different branches.
-This maybe useful for A/B testing or for gradually rolling out a new major version of an app.
+More complex use cases would be to create multiple branches for a given channel.
+Then, using the request header `expo-rollout-token`, divide the users into groups that are mapped to different branches.
+This is useful for A/B testing or for gradually rolling out a new major version of an app.

 ## Client